 There are exceptions as you will find out in 5.
 If the plot is in line with the laws governing the execution of scientific experiments, it is most definitely science fiction.
 If the plot of a story is driven by and depends solely on the limits and boundaries of set science laws then it is scifi.

-2. If Conflicts Are Resolved By Scientific Methods or Chemical Formulas
+2. If Conflicts Are Resolved Via Scientific Principles

 In contrast to magic or sorcery in fantasy, the plots of a scifi tale must prove and uphold the power of science.
 Not of sorcery or religious belief or basically, the human emotion.
 If it must prove anything else it must have its root from a scientific viewpoint.

 There is a world of difference between a story with a science theme and a plot that explores scientific issues with intent to resolve it.
 The plots of scifi burrow deep into science and are only resolved when the scientific riddle has been solved.
 That's different from say a James Bond movie which only involves complicated technological gadgets but lack the drive for scientific research.